 Schools can customise behaviour types, and notification rules when an event has been created.
-We like to promote that the behaviour module can be used to reward student of positive aspects rather than negative.
+We like to promote that the behaviour module can be used to reward students for positive actions rather than negative.
 An encouraging notification sent to the guardians or the Head of school can act as token reinforcers of positive reinforcement.

 How to configure the notifications